benjvmin93/pycleps/README.md

                [--cpus-per-task CPUS_PER_TASK] [--wait] [--array ARRAY] [--time TIME]
 ```

+Argument completion is implemented on Pycleps.
+You can try using it for giving the repository branch (locally specified) using `--branch <TAB>`.

 You can run your simulations located either on Github or on your local machine.

 - If on Github, specify the https web URL (yet, SSH is not configured for pycleps).
 Otherwise, specify the path of the repository within your environment.